eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 Go open the file you just wrote and and check that the lines are spaced correctly.

 ### Writing numbers to files
-Just like Python automatically reads files in as strings, the `write()`command expects to only write strings.
-If we want to write numbers to a file, we will need to “cast” them as strings using the command `str()`.
+Just like Python automatically reads files in as strings, the `write()`function expects to only write strings.
+If we want to write numbers to a file, we will need to “cast” them as strings using the function `str()`.

 The code below shows an example of this:
 ~~~